MrWillCom/awesome/README.md

 *   [files-community/Files](https://github.com/files-community/Files) - A modern file manager that helps users organize their files and folders.

 *   [felixse/FluentTerminal](https://github.com/felixse/FluentTerminal) - A Terminal Emulator based on UWP and web technologies.

-*   [0x7c13/Notepads](https://github.com/0x7c13/Notepads) - A modern, lightweight text editor with a minimalist design.

-*   [microsoft/PowerToys](https://github.com/microsoft/PowerToys) - Microsoft PowerToys is a collection of utilities that supercharge productivity and customization on Windows

 ## Vue